deficollective/defiscan/src/content/protocols/morpho.md

 However, we discoevered several important risk factors to mention:

-- ⚠️ The `MORPHO^ token is upgradeable and mintable by a multisig account `morpho.eth` which does not meet our security council requirements.
+- ⚠️ The `MORPHO` token is upgradeable and mintable by a multisig account `morpho.eth` which does not meet our security council requirements.
 - ⚠️ The markets are created in a permissionless fashion, letting the creator almost free choice of the oracle used.
 Nohting prevents the use of malicious or centralized oracles.
 - ⚠️ The multisig `morpho.eth` can impact future vaults by allowing the use of new interest rate models and liquidation loan-to-value ratios.